ManageIQ/manageiq.org/site/_posts/2017-09-21-finalizers-can-be-interrupted-from-time-to-time.md

 Basically, he discovered that his test would sporadically hang when run in the full test suite but not when run in isolation.

-After some serious git spelunking via bisect, he found the hang would occur when another test created a `Tempfile`.
+After some serious spelunking via rspec bisect and manually minimizing the reproducer by commenting out parts of the remaining tests, he found the hang would occur when another test created a `Tempfile`.
 As soon as he put a `Tempfile.new('x')` in the timeout workaround test, the test would hang "sometimes".

 ## That's it, I'm done